panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 ---
-title: "Don't Overuse React.useCallback()"
+title: "Your Guide to React.useCallback()"
 description: "React.useCallback() memoizes callback functions.
 In this post I will explain when to and when not to use React.useCallback()."
 published: "2020-05-04T08:40Z"
 modified: "2020-05-04T08:40Z"
-thumbnail: "./images/cover-1.jpg"
+thumbnail: "./images/cover-6.png"
 slug: dont-overuse-react-usecallback
 tags: ["react", "component", "memoization"]
 recommended: ["use-react-memo-wisely", "react-usestate-hook-guide"]